When starting a cleaning business people often ask:

 - Short and to the Point: It’s important that your business name be memorable.
 Try to keep your business name as concise as possible.
 A shorter name is easier for clients to remember and locate online.
 It will also come in handy when you are visually branding and marketing your name.

 - Piques Interest: A clever name that captures interest can help clients remember and get to know your brand.
-For instance, consider bakery franchise “Nothing Bundt Cakes.”
-The strategic naming of the company meets all the guidelines above, while including a fun play on words that certainly piques interest.
+For instance, consider the bakery franchise “Nothing Bundt Cakes.”
+The strategic naming of the company meets all the guidelines above while including a fun play on words that certainly piques interest.

 Branding and Trademark Elements to Consider